Lyroth001/ss14docs/src/en/space-station-14/round-flow/proposals/Law-Based-AI.md

 While research points costs should not be prohibitivly expensive, they should be a significant investment to disincentivise spamming the consoles

 ### Law boards
 Lawsets are no longer available roundstart, they are instead printed from the circuit imprinter.
-Lawboards are available as tier 2 or 3 technology (Particularly powerful/Meta ones such as Nutimov should be tier 3)
+Lawboards are available as tier 2 or 3 technology (Particularly powerful/Meta ones such as Nutimov should be tier 3)</br>
+More hostile lawsets could be added as a potential EMAG interaction

 ### Law Changes
 Law changes should be considered part of RDs remit, and (especially under Green alert/similar) occur at their discretion.